Understand your options when it comes to claiming VAT on business mileage, how to calculate how much you can claim and VAT records you need to keep.

 3.1 Example of Claiming VAT Back on Fuel

 An employee uses their personal car for business travel, driving 100 miles, in a 1400cc petrol car and claim total mileage of £45 using the mileage allowance rates.

 - The car used was a 1400cc petrol car

 - The applicable advisory fuel rate (not mileage allowance rate) for the vehicle used is 11p per mile

 - Gross fuel cost is 11p x 100 miles = £11

 - VAT on the mileage claim is calculated as £1.83 (£11 x 1/6), meaning the net fuel cost is £9.17 (£11 x 100/120)

-As with any other business expense, you are required to keep appropriate records and receipts to support any VAT being reclaimed.
-But when it comes to mileage claims, this can be tricky.
-So just make sure when you are claiming VAT on mileage that there is an accompanying VAT receipt for the fuel they filled up their vehicle with around the time of the business trip.
+As with any other business expense, you are required by HMRC to keep appropriate records and receipts to support any VAT being claimed back on expenses.
+When it comes to claiming back VAT on fuel, it can be a bit tricky.
+So you’ll need to make sure when you are claiming VAT on mileage that there is an accompanying VAT receipt for the fuel purchased to fill up their vehicle around the time of the business trip taken.